apache/skywalking-banyandb/docs/concept/clustering.md

 4. The results from each shard are then returned to the Liaison Node, which consolidates them into a single response to the user.

 This architecture allows BanyanDB to execute queries efficiently across a distributed system, leveraging the distributed query capabilities of the Liaison Node and the parallel processing of Data Nodes.

+## 7. Failover

+BanyanDB is designed to be highly available and fault-tolerant.

+In case of a Data Node failure, the system can automatically recover and continue to operate.

+Liaison nodes have a built-in mechanism to detect the failure of a Data Node.
+When a Data Node fails, the Liaison Node will automatically route requests to other available Data Nodes with the same shard.
+This ensures that the system remains operational even in the face of node failures.
+Thanks to the query mode, which allows Liaison Nodes to access all Data Nodes, the system can continue to function even if some Data Nodes are unavailable.
+When the failed data nodes are restored, the system won't reply data to them since the data is still retrieved from other nodes.

+In the case of a Liaison Node failure, the system can be configured to have multiple Liaison Nodes for redundancy.
+If one Liaison Node fails, the other Liaison Nodes can take over its responsibilities, ensuring that the system remains available.

+> Please note that any written request which triggers the failover process will be rejected, and the client should re-send the request.